Rank My leader was my dream startup. A unique idea which was to allow all political leaders to be evaluated real-time based on news.

 - Outsourcing to a wrong Vendor:

 No doubt you save money by Outsourcing.
-This is why Outsourcing industry is huge.
+This is why Outsourcing industry is so huge.

-The problem creeps in when you try to save a fortune by finding cheap freelancers.
+The problem creeps in when you try to save a fortune by finding cheap freelancers or inefficient freelancers who have no clue about freelancing or how to freelance.

-Worse, you do not do your homework before hiring vendors or freelancers to outsource the job.
+Worse, you do not do your homework before hiring freelancers to outsource the job.

 I was on a shoe tight budget.
 I wanted a cheap yet reliable service provider.